Olethreutinae

 (NCBI-index: 1.030481)

-The Barred Marble (Celypha striana) has a light grey-brown ground color and its dark median band distinguishes it from the other Celypha spp.
+The Barred Marble (Celypha striana) has a light grey-brown ground colour, and its dark median band distinguishes it from the other Celypha spp.
 There is also a second angled dark band close to the apex.
-This leafroller flies from dusk in the period from June to August and the wingspan is 16-22mm.
-In first instance, the larvae are under a silken web on the surface of the taproot, later in the roots.
+This leafroller flies from dusk from June to August, and its wingspan is 16-22mm.
+In the first instance, the larvae are under a silken web on the surface of the taproot, later in the roots.
 Host plant: Dandelion.
 Dutch name: Paardenbloembladroller.
 Frisian name:

 Flying period: